magojohnji/KernelSU_Action_template/README.md

 ## Use

-> This repository is real and valid, if you need to see the compilation example you can go to my compilation repository [MAKSU](https://github.com/magojohnji/MAKSU/actions)

-> After compilation, anyKernel3 will be uploaded in `Action` and so on, device checking has been turned off, please make sure your phone is unlocked before flashing it!
+> After compilation, AnyKernel3 will be uploaded in `Action` and so on, device checking has been turned off, please make sure your phone is unlocked before flashing it!

 - Star this repository, then Fork this repository to make sure the workflow is running properly.